LamoyaW/LamoyaW/README.md

 # Hi there 👋 I'm Lamoya

-💡 Data Science student at the University of Toronto transitioning from biopharma into data & tech.
+💡 Data Science certificate student at the University of Toronto Data Science Institute transitioning from biopharma into data & tech.
 🔍 Passionate about problem-solving, data visualization, and building solutions that bridge science and analytics.

 ---